 Get around downtown easily and keep everyone safe by using the DASH Downtown Area Shuttle or West Michigan Rideshare.
 You can also leave the driving to someone else by renting a limousine or party bus from Dadd’s Magic Bus and Limo, Grand Rapids Party Bus, or Affordable Limousine.
 Or you can hire The Magic Shuttle Bus GR or Grand Rapids Beer Tours to take you and yours on a brewery tour.

 If you’re up for doing the pedaling, another fun option is to rent a vehicle from Great Lakes Pub Cruiser.

 Regardless of where you stand in the “West side is the best side” debate, the West Side is home to both Wenger's Bowl and Clique Lanes, as well as plenty of watering holes, which makes it the perfect destination for fans of throwing a strike.

-Afterwards, stop by some of the great, old-school West Side bars like the Holiday Bar, the Anchor Bar, O'Toole's Public House or the Blue Dog Tavern, one my favorites because you can feel the history of the place as you sit there (you can even see a bank vault door from the few years it was a City Trust and Savings Bank during the Great Depression).
+Afterwards, stop by some of the great, old-school West Side bars like the Holiday Bar, the Anchor Bar, O'Toole's Public House or the Blue Dog Tavern, which was originally a bank and became Frank’s Tavern and Beer Garden shortly after prohibition.
+It’s one of my favorites because you can feel the history of the place as you sit there (you can even see a bank vault door from the few years it was a City Trust and Savings Bank during the Great Depression).